thisisbrad/how-does-one-unit-test/README.md

 - [x] Create unit test example in Jest
 - [x] Proper Git workflow with feature branches and pull request
 - [x] Create intergation test example with Postgres and Supertest
-- [ ] Add in Circle CI for testing code once pushed to Github
+- [ ] Add in GitHub Actions for testing code once pushed to Github
 - [ ] Deploy to AWS if test passes
 - [ ] Add new test cases for Hacktoberfest

 ### 📦 Packages:

 You will need Node and Postgres installed.
 Using **Node v18.12.0** and **Postgres v15** for this demo.
-If you don't have these installed follow this [guide](#guide-to-install-node-and-mongodb).
+If you don't have these installed follow this [guide](#guide-to-install-node-and-postgres).

 Use yarn or npm to install the following packahes.
 Testing will require these packages: